tensorflow/community/governance/code-and-collaboration.md

 ## Maintainers

-A project has one or more maintainers.
-If the project is in its own repo, the maintainers are those with write access to the repo[^1].
-If a repo is shared between many projects, we use GitHub's CODEOWNERS to identify owners and route PRs to them for review[^2].
+A project has one or more **maintainers***.
+If the project is in its own repo, the maintainers are those with write access to the repo.

+Note that for some repos this may not allow direct commit access, which is reserved for administrators or bots. *tensorflow/tensorflow* is a case in point, due to the complexity around releasing, only a small group of release engineers are administrators.
+In this case maintainers have approval rights.

+If a repo is shared between many projects, we use GitHub's CODEOWNERS to identify owners and route PRs to them for review.
+Because of the way CODEOWNERS works, it is not possible to use the GitHub routing mechanism everywhere -- for example, the TensorFlow CODEOWNERS file is mainly for informational purposes, as to not impede merges.

 Once there are more than a couple of maintainers for a project, we will create a GitHub team for the project maintainers.
 This allows for easier maintenance, and